levrex/DeterministicPhenoGraph/README.md

-PhenoGraph for Python3
+DeterministicPhenoGraph for Python3
 ======================

-This is a deterministic PhenoGraph, which means that it'll always use the **same seed** for the Louvain.
+This is a deterministic implementation of PhenoGraph.
+It uses a consistent **seed** for the Louvain to ensure the results can be replicated.
 The PhenoGraph code was largely adopted from ["tfmodisco"](https://github.com/kundajelab/tfmodisco/))

 [PhenoGraph](http://www.cell.com/cell/abstract/S0092-8674(15)00637-6) is a clustering method designed for high-dimensional single-cell data.
 It works by creating a graph ("network") representing phenotypic similarities between cells and then identifying communities in this graph.